 On 16 July 2012, the Immigration (European Economic Area) Regulations 2006 did change.

-The amended regulations will set out the rights of EEA nationals and their family members to enter and reside in the UK and will also confirm the criteria for rights to permanent residence.
+The amended regulations will set out the rights of EEA nationals and their family members to enter and reside in the UK.
+They will also confirm the criteria for rights to permanent residence.

 - new rights of residence;